Insurance Regulatory and Development Authority of India (IRDAI) has been receiving complaints,

 insurance companies with various benefits.

-funds invested by insurance companies with IRDA.
+funds invested by insurance companies with IRDAI.

 they purchase an insurance policy and wait for a few months after which the bonus

-would be released by IRDA.
+would be released by IRDAI.

 Advising customers to subscribe to fresh policy after surrender of the existing